decompals/decompedia/projects/skyward-sword.md

 ## External Resources

-As mentioned above, much of our knowledge of Skyward Sword comes from other games:
+As mentioned above, much of our knowledge about Skyward Sword's code comes from other games:

 * [New Super Mario Bros.
 Wii](/projects/new-super-mario-bros-wii) shares much of the core engine and libraries
   * Many [symbol names](https://rootcubed.dev/nsmbw-symbols/symbolList/) have been discovered - always worth checking